IBM-Design/design-website/src/content/index.md

 <p size="xl">Teammates, clients, friends, and family are operating in new contexts and with reexamined priorities.
 It’s the responsibility of designers and design thinkers to respond to this change with empathy.</p>

 <p size="xl">To support teams that find themselves suddenly forced into a new way of working, we’re providing free access to all of our online Enterprise Design Thinking [activities and courses](https://www.ibm.com/design/thinking).</p>
-<p size="xl">Enable teams to co-create impactful outcomes amidst uncertainty in a remote world by developing empathy, for themselves and for those they serve.</p>
+<p size="xl">In a remote world, enable teams to co-create impactful outcomes amidst uncertainty by helping them develop empathy, for themselves and those they serve.</p>